0x00000002/sharedOwnership/readme.md

 ### Token extendibility

-To guarantee the completeness of information regarding the main asset of Syndicate (the horse), the token representing the animal should be "extendable" in terms of data it contains.
+To provide the completeness of information regarding the asset, the ASSET token must be "extendable" in terms of data it contains.
 We can use a Dynamic Metadata registry (external project, out of scope of this one) for asset tokens to ensure:

 - a fast start for this project, and
 - the ability to introduce changes in the future.